TuanaBayazit/Web-Design-Project/README.md

 # Web-Design-Project
 This project was created within the scope of CEIT419 Web Design course in the Computer Education and Instructional Technology (CEIT) department.
-It provides detailed information about me.
+It provides detailed information about Tuana Bayazıt.
 ## Featured

 - Information you can learn about me